niallhunt-toast/BDDKataTemplate/README.md

 brought you by Nial Hunt

+## Lanuages

+This repo supports 3 languages

+* Kotlin
+* Python
+* Typescript

+there are 3 branches with the relevant scaffolding.
+Switch to the one you prefer.

 ## step 1

-step one prived you the `feature` file and asks you to complete the code to make the tests pass.
+step one provides you the `feature` file and asks you to complete the code to make the tests pass.

 ## step 2